Andrew67/ddr-finder/README.md

 Custom Version
 --------------
 * Modify all absolute URLs and copyright notices (keeping proper MIT license attribution in place).
-* Create a db-conf.php file to connect to your database, created by the schema script in the `sql/` folder.
+* Create a `db-conf.php` file to connect to your database, created by the schema script in the `sql/` folder.
+* Create a `cors-conf.php` file to set the web origins allowed to access the API.

 ## Database ##
 MySQL is used.